lorin/booknotes/How-To-Read-A-Book.md

          - the apparent ease of reading social science
          - difficulties of reading social science
          - reading social science literature
-- Part Four: The Ultimate Goalss of reading
+- Part Four: The Ultimate Goals of reading
     20. the fourth level of reading: syntopical reading
-        - the role fo inspection in syntopical reading
+        - the role of inspection in syntopical reading
         - the five steps in syntopical reading
         - the need for objectivity
         - an example of an exercise in syntopical reading: the idea of progress